 We have taken steps to satisfy ourselves that the supply chain for relevant subsidiaries is satisfactory in terms of the requirements of both the MSA, as well as meeting any formal requirements we set out for our suppliers.

 Riverside’s Safeguarding Policies (covering Adults and Children – referred to as Child Protection in Scotland) include reference to modern slavery as a type or pattern of behaviour which constitutes abuse of a person at risk.
-We also require all Riverside employees to complete training on safeguarding adults and children.
+We also require all Riverside employees (including Evolve and Riverside Direct) to complete training on safeguarding adults and children.
 A guide to the MSA is available to all employees on the safeguarding pages of Riverside’s intranet, alongside the safeguarding policies and procedures.

-As a result of the COVID-19 outbreak we have completed risk assessments for all staff and services.
-Riverside have increased the communication around Safeguarding which includes Modern Slavery with a number of internal bulletins being sent out to all staff to raise awareness.
-A specific bulletin has been sent on Human Trafficking and Modern Slavery to ensure all staff remain alert to the signs and understand how to report any concerns appropriately.
+Riverside have a planned programme of communication around Safeguarding which includes Modern Slavery with a number of internal bulletins being sent out to all staff to raise awareness.
+We continue to send regular bulletins on Human Trafficking and Modern Slavery to ensure all staff remain alert to the signs and understand how to report any concerns appropriately.

 Our People Policy makes explicit reference to the MSA.
 The policy also emphasises that Riverside is committed to dignity at work and fair treatment of all colleagues.
 We also have a Whistleblowing Policy and Employee Code of Conduct.